EPCCed/MetOfficeTrainingDec23/MPI/README.md

 &copy; EPCC, The University of Edinburgh, and is only made available for private study. </blockquote></p>

-Note that these are slides from a previous run of the course and may be updated between now and December 7th.
+Note that currently these are slides from a previous run of the course and may be updated between now and December 7th.

 <h4>Day 1</h4>